yapper-guy/nautilusos/README.md

 ## 🚧 todos

 - [ ] App store improvements (right now it can only install built-in apps)
+- [x] fix fonts not loading in onefile
 - [ ] fix bug in cloaking where the unblack delay and the actual anti monitering toggles are linked
 - [ ] if u hit login in without choosing an existing accoutnit just picks the first one, should ask u to pick an acc
 - [x] Add a feature to confirm page closing to stop Securly, GoGuardian, Hapara etc.